filipliwinski/NCSCopyMaker/README.md

 # NCSCopyMaker

 PowerShell script that generates code differences in Git repositories for specified deadlines (week by week).
+For now the current week is controlled by the property `backInTimeInWeeks` in the script configuration file.
+If you need to generate diffs for the past weeks, increase the value of this property.

 ## Script configuration